Koko-66/green_bean_shop/README.md

 The database model comprises of the following main tables:

   ### Product:
   `Product` is the core model for the site, which has relationships with the following __supporting models__: `Type` (type of product), `Size`, `Color` and `Category`.
 All supporting models are optional, and can be left blank when creating a product for greater flexibility and to allow scaling product range.
+They also include a `slug` field to programatically enforce consistency of formatting (capitalisation) for use in the code to prevent errors.

   ### Order and OrderLineItem:
   `Order` stores information about an order placed by the users, and delivery address, to allow orders to be completed by shoppers who are not registered.